whisperzh/Trianta_Ena/ReadMe.md

 1. `Units.java` -> The class represents a player, one of the building blocks in any game.
 A unit will be a team in a team-based game, it will be a player in an individual player-based game.
 2. `Teams.java` -> Child of the `Units` class.
 Represents a team of players in any game.
 3. `Player.java` -> Child of the `Units` class.
 Represents an individual player in any game.
 4. `TE_Player.java` -> Child of the `Player` class.
 The class contains all the attributes and methods that correspond to a player or the banker in a TE game.
+This class has a private `Hand` class which is used to track the hand cards of the player and the banker.

 ### Utilities package
 1. `Cache.java` -> This is a general purpose utility class to store player and game-state information.